geekdenz/packager/README.md

 ========

 Debian packager for simple deployment of any app.
 This can be used to deploy custom applications easily to debian based .deb packages.
-Other distributions should be possible by changing the code a bit, so please fork if you can.
+Other distributions should be possible by changing the type ('t') in the configuration file (config.php).

 Dependencies
 ============